 Participation.
 Any student who participates in any athletic contest other than as a representative of her school during the softball season becomes ineligible to represent the school in that sport for one or more contests or the remainder of that school year.
-The girls' softball season starts August 9th.
+The girls' softball season starts August 8th.

-Students on high school girls' softball teams cannot physically participate in softball clinics from August 9th through the end of the girls' softball season, which concludes with the state championship.
+Students on high school girls' softball teams cannot physically participate in softball clinics from August 8th through the end of their season.